 In 1862 the Town Council contacted the Railway Company requesting the telegraph line be extended from Drem to North Berwick which became the first town in the county to have telegraphic communications.
 The information was passed along a telegraph line in Morse Code using a standard alphabet with long and short signals (Dots and Dashes) to stand for different letters and numbers.
 The telegraph poles were situated next to the railway tracks and the messages received at the Telegraph Office situated in the Post Office at 9, High Street.
 Previously there was no direct post to North Berwick as it was a sub-office to Haddington.
-In 1801 John Yorkston walked every day except Sunday, from Haddington to North Berwick with the post bag on his back.
+In the 1780s James Yorkston walked every day except Sunday, from Haddington to North Berwick with the post bag on his back.
 That year the town's first Post Office was established in the foyer of the Dalrymple Arms Hotel (12 Quality Street).
 The following year Yorkston, was granted permission from the Town Council to increase the cost of sending a letter to and from Haddington to one penny-and-a-half penny.
 In May 1793 James Yorkston was the Inn Keeper of the Dalrymple Arms and that year he was made an Honorary Burgess and Freeman of the Burgh.